 Fear among MF Global's lenders and trading partners mounted, and panic set in.
 MF Global's stock price plunged.
 The firm lost business.
 Customers began pulling their money out, leaving the firm with little cash of its own.

-Those trades weren't the first time MF Global suffered from faulty risk management.
+Those trades were not the first time MF Global suffered from faulty risk management.
 It was fined $10 million in 2009 by the CFTC for failing to spot a rogue trader.

-Two questions overhanging the company: Will the Securities and Exchange Commission and the FBI find evidence that this scramble for cash led MF Global to break the law and raid customers' accounts?
+Two questions overhanging the company and its creditors: Will the Securities and Exchange Commission and the FBI discover evidence that this scramble for cash led MF Global to break the law and raid customers' accounts?
 And will Corzine himself become a focus of the criminal investigation?

 Condon reported from New York.